RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 --------------------------------------------------
 # Introduction

-I use Claude Code for a lot of one-off analysis, and the output is very often a single self-contained HTML file.
-As of this writing, some examples are the following: a dashboard of my flight log, an interactive trainer built from an audiobook transcript _(I wrote about building those in [Building Interactive Trainers From My Audiobook Library](https://whitematter.tech/posts/interactive-audiobook-trainers/))_, a pedigree chart, and a client map.
-Every one of those started life as a Live Artifact, or as a file in `/tmp` that I opened with `file://`, looked at once, and then lost.
+I use Claude Code for substantial one-off analysis, and its output is frequently a single self-contained HTML file.
+Examples include a flight-log dashboard, an interactive trainer derived from an audiobook transcript _(described in [Building Interactive Trainers From My Audiobook Library](https://whitematter.tech/posts/interactive-audiobook-trainers/))_, a pedigree chart, and a client map.
+Each began either as a Live Artifact or as a file in `/tmp` that I opened with `file://`, inspected once, and subsequently lost.

-That is a bad ending for something that took real compute to produce.
-I wanted the agent to finish the job: build the thing, publish it, and hand me back a URL.
-A URL also means the artifact lives somewhere permanent instead of a temp directory and sharing it outside my network is as easy as sending a link when I need to.
+That is an unsatisfactory conclusion for an artifact that required material computation to produce.
+I wanted the agent to complete the final stage: construct the artifact, publish it, and return a URL.
+A URL places the artifact somewhere durable rather than in a temporary directory, while making controlled sharing no more difficult than sending a link.

-To solve this, I built **pages**, a small static-site host that runs in my Kubernetes cluster and exposes an MCP server for uploads.
-Claude calls one tool, `deploy_site`, and the site is live at `https://<name>.pages.internal.white.fm/` with a real Let's Encrypt cert.
-This requires no git push, no CI run, no `kubectl cp`, and no rebuild.
-However, I do sync the pages to a private Git repo for easy GitOps retrieval in case anything ever breaks in the future.
+I built **pages**, a compact static-site host running in my Kubernetes cluster with an MCP server for uploads.
+Claude calls `deploy_site`, and the resulting site is available at `https://<name>.pages.internal.white.fm/` with a publicly trusted Let's Encrypt certificate.
+The workflow requires no Git push, CI run, `kubectl cp`, or application rebuild.
+The deployed pages are nevertheless mirrored to a private Git repository for recovery and GitOps retrieval.

 This post covers the whole thing: the server, the manifests, the TLS and DNS work that turned out to be the hard part, how to gate a site behind SSO if you want to share it, and how to register the MCP server with Claude Code.
 The source is at [`github.com/RobertDWhite/pages-mcp`](https://github.com/RobertDWhite/pages-mcp).

 --------------------------------------------------------
 # The Design

-The whole system is one Python process listening on `:8080`.
+The entire system is one Python process listening on `:8080`.
 It serves two planes, selected by the `Host` header:

 - **Control plane.** The MCP endpoint lives at `https://pages-mcp.internal.white.fm/mcp` and is gated by a static bearer token.
 It serves `/mcp` and returns 404 for everything else.
 - **Serving plane.** Each site is published at `https://<site>.pages.internal.white.fm/`, open on my tailnet with no auth gate.
 Every site gets its own subdomain.
 The apex, `https://pages.internal.white.fm/`, renders a directory index of everything hosted.

-Files live on a Longhorn PVC at `/data/sites`, one directory per site.
-That is the entire data model.
-There is no database, no build step, and no framework.
+Files reside on a Longhorn persistent volume claim (PVC) at `/data/sites`, with one directory per site.
+That is the complete data model: there is no database, build step, or framework.

 If the control plane were reachable on a content hostname, JavaScript in any hosted site could reach `/mcp` as a same-origin request, leaving the bearer token as the only control.
 The server closes that exposure by returning 404 for `/mcp` on every host except the control host.